 - teaching self-efficacy – self-belief and confidence in the material you are talking about.

 What is the deadline for completing SimLab Screening?

-You must complete your SimLab Screening by the census date of your first semester.
+You must complete your SimLab Screening before the your first Semester's census date.
 Successful completion of the SimLab Entry Screening evaluation is an accreditation requirement.
 Students who do not successfully complete SimLab will not progress to Semester 2 or undertake their school placement.

 How do I connect online?

 The day before your booked session, you will receive an email reminder with a meeting link via Zoom.
 Please do not use your mobile or tablet to connect with SimLab.
 You require good internet connection and a working webcam to complete your session online.

 When you click on the meeting link five minutes before your session time, you will be put into the waiting room and as soon as SimLab is available, we will admit you to your session.
 A SimLab team member will be online to assist you once you enter the meeting and to answer any questions you may have.